Comprehensive Exam and Reading List

 At the close of their studies for an M.A. in English at Xavier University, students must pass a written, closed-book comprehensive examination based on works of literature, linguistics, composition, and literary theory.
 The exam is administered in November and April of each year.
 The department faculty choose between thirteen and fifteen of these works; the remaining three works are chosen by the student.
 This reading list is revised every two years.
 Students wishing to sit for the exam must notify Ms. Linda Loomis, the English Department Secretary, one month in advance of an exam date.
 As in the past, students will be required to answer at least one comparative question and several essay questions on individual works.
 There will also be a section requiring specific textual analysis or explication of one or more passages from one or more of the works on the lists.

-Students planning to take the exam should notify the Director of the Graduate Program, Dr. Stephen Yandell (513-745-3598, email@example.com), by Tuesday, March 12; or leave a message with the department secretary, Linda Loomis (513-745-2887, email@example.com).
-If you plan to take the exam in April, be sure to have your three individually chosen books approved by March 12.
+Students planning to take the exam should notify the Director of the Graduate Program, Dr. Tyrone Williams (513-745-2014, firstname.lastname@example.org), by Wednesday, October 21st, or leave a message with the department secretary, Linda Loomis (513-745-2887, email@example.com).
+If you plan to take the exam in November, be sure to have your three individually chosen books approved by October 21st.